pulsipher/pulsipher.github.io/group.md

 					<h3>Shawn Benedict</h3>
 				</header>
 				<p><i>PhD Student (Sept 2025 to Present)</i></p>
 				<p>My research focuses on developing tools for incorporating environmental burdens as a key consideration in process design and process intensification.
-I have a particular interest in life cycle assessments, superstructure optimization, and generalized disjunctive programming.</p>
+I have a particular interest in <a href="research/circle.html">life cycle assessments</a>, superstructure optimization, and generalized disjunctive programming. </p>
 				<p>Contact me at <a href="mailto:s2benedi@uwaterloo.ca">s2benedi@uwaterloo.ca</a></p>
 				<ul class="actions">
 					<li><a href="https://linkedin.com/in/shawn-benedict73/" class="button">Profile</a></li>